-This responds to concern that the new guidance on single and separate sex services conflicts with the statutory codes, creating a potential train wreck.
+This responds to concern that the new guidance on single-sex and separate-sex services conflicts with the statutory codes, creating a potential train wreck.
 The EHRC will avoid this by amending the codes to bring them into line with the law.

 Sex Matters welcomes the news that the EHRC is planning to amend the the Codes of Practice, which were published in 2011 and are out of date, confusing, and out of line with the Equality Act and recent case law.

 There are three statutory Codes of Practice: Employment; Services, public functions and associations; and Equal pay.
 Most of the detail on single-sex services is found in the Services code, although all of them refer to the protected characteristic of sex.